Skip to content

 End of Summer Wind-Down

 After heavy summer usage, give your system another good clean in late March or April.
-This prevents dirt and debris from sitting on your coils during the months of less frequent use, which can cause corrosion or provide a nice home for unwanted critters.
+This prevents dirt and debris from sitting on your coils during the months of less frequent use, which can cause severe corrosion or provide a nice home for unwanted critters.

 Winter Check-Ups